erasmus-without-paper/ewp-specs-api-iias/README.md

 ### Features

  * **It is distributed**.
-Agreements (IIAs) are stored and hosted **only** by the institutions involved in these agreements.
-If the institutions use the IIA Manager (part of the Dashboard), their agreements are stored in the Dashboard repository.
+Agreements (IIAs) are stored and hosted **only** by the institutions involved in these agreements
+   (or their providers representing them in the EWP Network).

  * **All partners are equal**.
 There is no "master" of the agreement.
 Since all partners of a single IIA are allowed to serve their copies of this IIA,